 The cherry on top of the Kunming Lake cake is undoubtedly the tiny little picturesque South Lake Island placed precariously and connected with a monumental bridge.

 On the Eastern side of the lake, you’ll find a range of sites to preoccupy.
 The lakes banks have a series of narrow walkways that wiggle their way around the edge.
 Further along, the path opens up, opening the way for more merchant stalls, pedalo rentals and various attractions lining up the way towards South Lake Island.

 The lake-side also provides one of the best opportunities for a close-up look back at Longevity Hill in all its spectacularly designed glory.

 The Heralding Spring Pavilion

-Along the lake-bank you’ll find the Heralding Spring Pavilion, a perfect stop worth your attention situated along the lake-side.
-This beautiful little island provides a peaceful and tranquil resting point, perfect for taking a minute to absorb and and sit in awe at the panoramic views around the lake.
-Here you’ll have an equally stunning views of South Lake Island as well as Longevity Hill.
+Along the lake bank, you’ll find the Heralding Spring Pavilion, a perfect stop worth your attention situated along the lake-side.
+This beautiful little island provides a peaceful and tranquil resting point, perfect for taking a minute to absorb and sit in awe at the panoramic views around the lake.
+Here you’ll have equally stunning views of South Lake Island as well as Longevity Hill.

 South Lake Island & the Seventeen Arch Bridge

 The mystical tiny South Lake Island is situated in the middle of Kunming Lake and connected by a marvellously designed bridge of divine proportions.
 The island itself holds a few more treats, which would include the Hall of Embracing the Universe, which would have been used by royalty to gaze into the starry night sky and ponder.
 The island also provides the perfect shot of Longevity Hill and everything that adorns it.

 This will also be your opportunity for a closer look at the immaculately designed bridge seen from everywhere around the lake.
 The bridge is worthy of connections to the heavens in a 150-meter-long arching bridge, which is lined with hundreds of lion figures.